Say bye to mega-weddings and hello to micro-weddings

 According to the rules and regulations for Phase 2 wedding, you can only be in close contact with your wedding party of 20 (which includes the bride and the groom).
 That means you, as a bride or groom, cannot intermingle or take table photos with your other 80 guests.

 But you and your partner can hang out and mingle with the 18 other people within the so-called ‘wedding party’.
 This includes your immediate family members, relatives or friends.
 You can sit together at a large round or long table.
 But of course, everyone will still need to mask up and follow the standard SMM.

-This wedding party, however, cannot intermingle with the other 30 guests and must be seated at least 1-metre away from the 30 guests which are to be seated in groups of 5.
-What’s the point of inviting 30 other guests when you can’t even interact or take photos with them?
+This wedding party, however, cannot intermingle with the other 70 guests seated within the same zone and must be seated at least 1-metre away from the other guests which are to be seated in groups of 5.
+Now, what’s the point of inviting 70 other guests when you can’t even interact or take photos with them?
 You can give them a Whatsapp video or Zoom call but seriously, who would do that when they are just a few tables away?

 But I am staying positive.
 Who knows?
 The situation might get better.

 You need also declare the number of guests you are inviting and submit the guest and vendor list to your solemnizer.
 Should you flout any of the rules, the solemnizer has the right to call off the solemnization if the rules are not adhered to.